francois-vincent/clingon/README.rst

 limit by specifying some required parameters, but if you want to specify an upper limit, you have to code it explicitly into your function.

-You can specify variables that can be used inside the decorated function docstring (with usual python format() mustache notation).
+Additionally, you can specify some variables that can be used inside the decorated function docstring (with usual python format() mustache notation).
 This allows you to have a dynamic help description.
 One useful usage is to include the version of your script into your help string.